 When it comes to purchasing a “limb” tourniquet to carry, be sure to buy one recommended by the Committee on Tactical Combat Casualty Care (CoTCCC).

-As of May 2019, the CoTCCC updated its recommendations to include the following non-pneumatic limb tourniquets.
+As of December 2022, the CoTCCC recommendations include the following non-pneumatic limb tourniquets.

 - Combat Application Tourniquet (CAT) Gen 7